tarantool/doc/doc/book/admin/daemon_supervision.rst

     $ systemctl status tarantool@my_app|grep PID
     Main PID: 5914 (tarantool)

-Finally, check the boot logs:
+Additionally, you can find the information about the instance restart in the boot logs:

 .. code-block:: console